Andrei Prepeliță: Rostov

 Prepeliță joined Russian Premier League club Rostov on 31 August 2016.
 He made his Russian Premier League debut on 9 September, as coach Ivan Daniliants used him as a starter in a 2–1 home win over Krylia Sovetov in which he scored the victory goal with a header.
 The team played in the Champions League group stage, finishing in third place.
 Subsequently, they qualified to the Europa League, where they were eliminated in the round of 16 by Manchester United.
 He left Rostov in August 2017.

 Concordia Chiajna and Argeș Pitești

 Prepeliță returned to Romania in February 2018, signing a contract with Concordia Chiajna, where he reunited with the coach who gave him his senior debut, Ion Moldovan.
 On 6 September 2019, Prepeliță rejoined Argeș Pitești, which was playing in Liga II, helping them gain promotion to the first league.
 There, he played in the first part of the 2020–21 season, after which he retired.
-Prepeliță accumulated a total of 327 Liga I matches with 29 goals, also totaling 40 appearances with one goal in European competitions.
+Prepeliță accumulated a total of 327 Liga I matches with 29 goals and 40 appearances with one goal in European competitions.